 Deliverables are developed based on Member and Partners Type 2 input documents.
 Material from input documents is incorporated into a Deliverable via a consensus process.

-For the overall standardization progress of the Work Item the responsible WG has the flexibility to develop deliverables in parallel (e.g.: Technical Specification may implement certain features before the Technical Report that may contain them is completed).
+For the overall standardization progress of the Work Item the responsible WG has the flexibility to develop deliverables in parallel (e.g. Technical Specification may implement certain features before the Technical Report that may contain them is completed).

 Creating a new Deliverable